bbauska/W3Cx-3of5/README.md

 <li>JavaScript Introduction</li>
 </ol>

-This course is a natural follow up of the [CSS Basics](https://www.edx.org/course/css-basics) and [HTML5 & CSS Fundamentals](https://www.edx.org/course/html5-and-css-fundamentals) courses.
+This course is a natural follow up of the <a href="https://www.edx.org/course/css-basics">CSS Basics</a> and <a href="https://www.edx.org/course/html5-and-css-fundamentals">HTML5 & CSS Fundamentals</a> courses.

 As such, required prerequisites are:
 <ul>
 <li>Be comfortable putting together an HTML document,</li>
 <li>Have minimal familiarity with CSS,</li>
 <li>Basic knowledge of JavaScript and DOM APis is sufficient, and this course will include a recap of basics.
-You are also more than welcome to follow the [JavaScript Introduction](https://www.edx.org/course/javascript-introduction) course (introductory level).</li>
+You are also more than welcome to follow the <a href="https://www.edx.org/course/javascript-introduction" target="_blank">JavaScript Introduction</a> course (introductory level).</li>
 </ul>

 During this course, you will learn: